TestMasters Courses in Pea Ridge Arkansas for the LSAT

 Full Length LSAT Course

-- Instructors who have scored in the 98th percentile or higher on an officially administered LSAT
+- Instructors who have scored in at least the 98th percentile on an actual LSAT

-- The complete set of TestMasters coursebooks delivered free via courier, including access to all previously released LSAT questions (over 6500 total)
+- The complete set of TestMasters coursebooks delivered free via courier, including access to all LSAT questions released by the LSAC (over 7,500 questions)

-- Four proctored (and eleven additional) full-length diagnostics with comprehensive performance analyses available for each
+- Six proctored (and nine additional) full-length diagnostics and access to comprehensive score analyses for each

-- Rigorous homework assignments that contain real LSAT questions, LSAT study drills, numerous analyses and other LSAT review tools, and a systematic question type classification for all real LSAT questions
+- Comprehensive homework assignments that contain actual LSAT questions, LSAT study drills, numerous analyses and other LSAT study tools, and a systematic classification of every question type for every released LSAT question

 - Access to the best LSAT preparation methods and techniques in the world

-- Systematic classification of every question type for all real LSAT questions
+- Systematic classification of every question type for every released LSAT question

-- Written or video explanations for each logic game, line reference notes for each reading comprehension passage, and written, video or audio explanations for numerous logical reasoning questions
+- Written or video explanations for each logic game, line reference notes for every reading comprehension passage, and written, video or audio explanations for many logical reasoning questions

-- Fifteen full-length diagnostic exams and access to comprehensive score analyses for each
+- Fifteen full-length diagnostics with comprehensive score analyses available for each

 Weekend LSAT Course